 The first steps of your job search include the following six essential elements!

-Schedule a thirty-minute session with a counselor who can help you find answers to your questions, review resources, and discuss your career goals.
-Email Career Services or call (619) 260-4529 to set up an appointment.
+Schedule a thirty-minute session with an advisor who can help you find answers to your questions, review resources, and discuss your career goals.
+Email Career and Professional Development or call (619) 260-4529 to set up an appointment.

 Résumé and Cover Letter

 The Career and Professional Development Résumé Guide (available in Symplicity) will help you get started.
-Review the Guide and email your résumé to Career Services for editing.
+Review the Guide and email your résumé to Career and Professional Development for editing.
 The Career and Professional Development Cover Letter Guide (available in Symplicity) provides sample cover letter components.

 Request an official (sealed) and unofficial copy of your USD School of Law transcript from the Registrar's Office and make several copies.
 You should also have copies of your undergraduate/graduate transcripts.

-During your first and second years of law school, your Lawyering Skills assignments will suffice.
-Request the Career Services Writing Samples Guide.
+During your first and second years of law school, your Legal Writing and Research assignments will suffice.
+Request the Career and Professional Development Writing Samples Guide.

 References are individuals who should know you in a professional context and be able to speak highly of you and your work.
 Be sure to request permission before listing a reference.
 Request the Career and Professional Development References Guide.